 Copyright is retained by originator for all images and text generated by others and used with their permission.

 I hope that clears up any questions folks may have on using the sites!

 To our knowledge all content on the website is either:

 - owned by us (we are the copyright holders) -- this is the case for the vast majority of the website content,

 - used with the permission of the copyright holder.

 If you are the copyright holder of material on the website and no longer wish us to include your material please just let us know and we will remove it.

 Note: We're Canadian.
-Canada is a signatory of the Berne Convention (a document 150+ countries have signed to help protect copyrights) -- so even if you aren't Canadian, odds our your country recognizes Canada's copyright.
+Canada is a signatory of the Berne Convention (a document 150+ countries have signed to help protect copyrights) -- so even if you aren't Canadian, odds are your country recognizes Canada's copyright.
 For more information on Canadian copyrights visit the website of the Copyright Board of Canada.

 In keeping with the Berne Convention, the length of a copyright in Canada is:

 Section 6: The term for which copyright shall subsist shall, except as otherwise expressly provided by this Act, be the life of the author, the remainder of the calendar year in which the author dies, and a period of fifty years following the end of that calendar year.